Robert Henry Doolan: Captivity

 He spent two years in the Stalag Luft III prison camp which was made famous by the 1963 film The Great Escape.
 Doolan was evacuated from the camp with other POW's in January 1945 by the Germans to avoid the Soviet Red Army where they were marched and moved by train cars to a new camp at Moosburg, Germany.
 The Moosburg prison camp was liberated by General George Patton and Doolan returned to the United States in 1945.

+After the war

+After Doolan returned from the war, he married Dolores Doolan and completed a bachelor's degree in civil engineering at the University of Cincinnati.
+He worked as a tour guide and founded a Boy Scouts troop, leading it for 30 years.

+He died on October 5, 2022.